jlord/git-it/README.md

 - **Node.js**, this is what this app is written in so you'll need this to run it.
 It's an engine for running JavaScript on servers (your computer is a server!) and will live quietly in the background.
 You can **download Node [here](http://nodejs.org/download/)** (For most, you can just pick the **Windows `.msi`** or **Mac `.pkg`** option).
 - **Text Editor**, if you don't have one already, you may want one for editing code*.
 A few options: [Atom](http://www.atom.io), [Sublime Text](http://www.sublimetext.com/2), [Textmate](http://macromates.com/download), [Brackets](http://brackets.io/).

-_*There actually isn't code in this workshop so you're fine to use the default Notepad or TextEdit that come with Mac/PC_
+_*There actually isn't "coding" required to complete Git-it so you're fine to use the default Notepad or TextEdit that comes with Mac/PC._

 #### Install Git-it